Human parasites are organisms that live on or in a person and derive nutrients from that person (its host). There are 3 types of parasites:

 Ectoparasites such as scabies and lice

 Parasitic infections due to protozoa and helminths are responsible for substantial morbidity and mortality worldwide.
 They are prevalent in Central and South America, Africa, and Asia.
-They are much less common in Australia, Canada, Europe, Japan, New Zealand, and the US.
-By far, the greatest impact is on residents of impoverished tropical areas with poor sanitation, but parasitic infections are encountered in developed countries among immigrants and travelers returning from endemic regions and, on occasion, even among residents who have not traveled, particularly those with AIDS or other conditions that cause immunodeficiency.
+They are much less common in Australia, Canada, Europe, Japan, New Zealand, and the United States.
+By far, the greatest impact is on residents of resource-limited tropical areas with poor sanitation, but parasitic infections are encountered in resource-rich countries with adequate sanitation systems among immigrants and travelers returning from endemic regions and, on occasion, even among residents who have not traveled, particularly those with HIV infection or other conditions that cause immunodeficiency.

 Some parasites have adapted to living in the lumen of the intestine or vagina where conditions are anaerobic; others reside in blood or tissues in aerobic conditions.